And greetings once again, music lovers and thrill seekers.

 Okay.

-The official boneheaded agent for messing up America.
+The official boneheaded agent for Messing Up America.

-Yeah, you should you know you ought to keep you need to keep the audience waiting for more.
+You know, you need to keep the audience waiting for more.

 Sometimes you can give them too much.